cultofmetatron/omega_pricing/README.md

 The Transactor code can be resued verbatim.

-You can call `make_request` at periodic intervals to gather data for the database.
+You can call `make_request` at periodic intervals to gather data for the database. a library such as [quantum-elixir](https://github.com/c-rack/quantum-elixir) would be perfect for this and could be mounted in a supervision tree.

 I did make a few assumptions

 1. http with get responses.
 I did add a case statement where a post handler could be added
 2. The exposed method takes no option.
-This is to make it easier to mount it in a cron function such as [quantum-elixir](https://github.com/c-rack/quantum-elixir)
+This is to make it easier to mount it in a cron function.
 3. we want to support multiple companies so I added a company code to the product model

 ##### Libraries used